-The Canadian government announced on November 24, 2015 that it plans to resettle 25,000 Syrian refugees. to help alleviate the overwhelming number of refugees residing in those countries.
+The Canadian government announced on November 24, 2015 that it planned to resettle 25,000 Syrian refugees, click here for more information. to help alleviate the overwhelming number of refugees residing in those countries.
 The refugees will either come as a Government Sponsored Refugees or as Privately Sponsored Refugees.

 The following resources are available for community agencies and partners assisting with Syrian refugee resettlement.

 The Refugee Sponsorship Support Program assist groups seeking to privately sponsor refugees, click here

 Click here to find out ways your organization can help to Welcome Refugees.

 Syrian Refugee Fact SheetRefugee Myth SheetFor more information on Cultural Considerations, Demographics, Health Characteristics, Employment and more, click here.
 Information sheet on healthcare access through the Interim Federal Health Program (IFHP):Healthcare Access for Syrian Refugees Syrian Education Profile (World Education Services-WES), click here.
 How to Volunteer or Request Volunteers

 If you are looking for volunteers visit Volunteer Halton to view current opportunities, click here.